aferreira44/aprenda-bitcoin-criptomoedas/dev.md

 ## Chapter 4: Accounts and Addresses

-Bitcoin Core client has an interesting feature called “accounts", which you can use to group receiving addresses under different account names, and you can use it in your Bitcoin application to give each user an account, when an address receives some bitcoins in a transaction, funds (transaction output) will be associated with this address, and the balance of the account associated with this address will be increase accordingly.
+Bitcoin Core client has an interesting feature called "accounts", which you can use to group receiving addresses under different account names, and you can use it in your Bitcoin application to give each user an account, when an address receives some bitcoins in a transaction, funds (transaction output) will be associated with this address, and the balance of the account associated with this address will be increase accordingly.

 When you send bitcoins from an account using RPC method like sendfrom as we will see in Chapter 5: Transactions, Bitcoin Core client will select funds associated with its addresses, and account"s balance will be decreased accordingly.
 Think of it as a tree structure where Bitcoin Core client has several accounts, and each account has different addresses, and each address has funds from different transactions.